-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

+Filed by the Registrant $\boxtimes$

+Filed by a Party other than the Registrant $\ \square$

+- Check the appropriate box:

+- Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- Definitive Proxy Statement

+- □ Definitive Additional Materials

+- □ Soliciting Material Pursuant to § 240.14a-12

+Hess Corporation

-File d by th Registrant $oxinesize{oxed{\square}}$ Filed by a Party other than the Registrant $oxinesize{oxed{\square}}$ Che ck the appropriate box: Prel iminary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement Defi nitive Additional Materials Soli citing Material Pursuant to § 240.14a-12 Hass Corresponding Hess Corporation (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) f Filing Fee (Check the appropriate box): $\boxtimes$ See required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is 4) calculated and state how it was determined): Proposed maximum aggregate value of transaction: 4) Proposed maximum aggregate value of transaction.
-5) Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+(Name of Registrant as Specified in Its Charter)

+(Name of Person(s) Filing Proxy Statement if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- $\boxtimes$ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined):

+4) Proposed maximum aggregate value of transaction:

+5) Total fee paid:

+- □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-March 21, 2013
+PRELIMINARY PROXY STATEMENT - SUBJECT TO COMPLETION